stensalweb/kscript/README.md

 To get the latest commit, use `git clone https://github.com/chemicaldevelopment/kscript`.
 This will clone the repo into `kscript/`.

+For minimum dependencies, run:

+`sudo apt install autogen autotools-dev autoconf`

+This will build dependencies of the standard library

 Now, `cd kscript`, and run these commands:

   * `make init` (creates `include/kscript_config.h`)
   * `make` (builds the library & executable)
   * (optional) `sudo make install` (installs kscript to `/usr/local`)

+See [BUILD.md](./BUILD.md) for more information

 To change the install path, run `PREFIX=/path/to/install sudo make install`